We pledge to make our Music Of The Spheres Tour as sustainable and low-carbon as possible, guided by three key principles:

 Although the tour has been carefully routed and pre-planned to minimise air travel, some flying is unavoidable.
 The band will mostly fly on commercial flights, but there will inevitably be occasions when charter flights are required for band, crew and equipment.

 For all flights, commercial and charter, we will pay a surcharge to use or supply Sustainable Aviation Fuel (SAF), either for our own use or for others’.
-SAF is made from renewable waste materials and can reduce emissions from air travel by up to 80% over the fuel’s life cycle, compared to standard aviation fuel.
+Our partner Neste will supply us with Sustainable Aviation Fuel produced 100% from waste and residues, such as used cooking oil from restaurants.
+When used unblended with fossil jet fuel, SAF helps reduce greenhouse gas emissions of air travel by up to 80% over the entire life cycle compared to the conventional fossil jet fuel that it replaces.

 We will send a sustainability rider to all venues and stadiums in advance to request best environmental practices.

-In various locations, in order to minimise freight emissions, we will adapt the show design so that we can use local equipment, materials and resources.
+In various locations, in order to minimise freight emissions, we will adapt the show so we can utilise local equipment, materials and resources.

 We will select building materials and show effects based on their environmental credentials:

-The stage will be built from a combination of lightweight, low-carbon and re-usable materials (including bamboo, and recycled steel) that can be properly reused or recycled at the end of the tour.
+The stage will be built from a combination of lightweight, low-carbon and re-usable materials including recycled steel, that can be appropriately reused or recycled at the end of the tour.

 The LED wristbands worn by the audience as part of the show will be made from 100% compostable, plant-based materials.

-We will reduce wristband production by 80% – by collecting, sterilising and recharging the wristbands after every show.
+We will reduce wristband production by 80% – by collecting, sterilising and recharging them after every show.